Our Successful Cases

 Trial-Court Level Cases

 Mr. Polasky, a world-renown dealer of sports memorabilia, sold a rare-and-valuable 1938 “Horrors of War” card set to a multi-millionaire collector, Mr. Williams, for $700,000.00.
-To effectuate the deal, the parties drafted their own "home-made" contract and exchanged post-dated checks.
+The parties drafted their own “home-made” contract and exchanged post-dated checks to effectuate the deal.
 Mr. Williams then took the card set home.
-Months later, Mr. Williams canceled the post-dated checks and had his attorney write a letter stating that the he wished to return the card set because the sale was "conditional."
-Mr. Polasky retained this firm to bring suit for full payment.
-In doing so, our law firm filed a summons and notice of motion for summary judgment, which is an expedited procedure that, if successful, allows a plaintiff to win a case without incurring the time and expenses of going to trial or even conducting discovery.
+Months later, Mr. Williams canceled the post-dated checks and had his attorney write a letter stating that the he wished to return the card set because the sale was “conditional.”
+Mr. Polasky hired this firm to sue for full payment.
+In doing so, our law firm filed a summons and notice of motion for summary judgment, which is an expedited procedure that, if successful, lets a plaintiff win a case without incurring the time and expenses of going to trial or even conducting discovery.
 The result: The court (Justice Ira B. Warshawsky) granted the motion and awarded our client a judgment for nearly three-quarters of a million dollars after interest and costs were added.

 Arlington v.
 Intereagle Tech, Inc.* (Supreme Court of New York, New York County)